600 seeds $2.25

 Nigella sativa has pale blue flowers followed by pods full of edible seeds.
 Modern research has confirmed their health benefits.
 Also known as Black Cumin, Black Caraway and Black Seed.

 In India, the seeds of Nigella sativa are used as an ingredient in dahl.
 In Russia, they are added to rye bread.
-The flavor is similar to nutmeg or fennel, and the seeds can also be ground and used as a pepper substitute.
+The flavor is similar to nutmeg or fennel.
+The seeds can also be ground and used as a pepper substitute.

 Nigella sativa is easy to grow from seed.
 Just scatter the seeds in early spring.
 The pods will be ready to harvest by late summer.
 Self-sows.
 Deer resistant.